 In 2012 Justin returned to Cornwall as Senior Legal Adviser at Cornwall Council where he worked almost exclusively on a joint venture between the Council, health colleagues and private industry.
 Following the completion of the joint venture he moved to the not for profit sector and took up the role of Legal Director and Company Secretary at Peninsula Community Health.

 Outside work Justin is a trustee of a national charity called ACAT where he also is a tutor and lecturer in Charity Law and Governance.
-Justin is married with four children, a grandson and two golden retrievers.
+Justin is married with four children, a grandson and a golden retriever.